 • Ensuring violations identified during inspections are corrected within required timeframes

-• Managing the Mammography Quality Standards Act (MQSA) program under contract with the FDA to guarantee that all mammography units are inspected annually and meet federal quality standards
+• Managing the Mammography Quality Standards Act (MQSA) and program under contract with the FDA to guarantee that all mammography units are inspected annually and meet federal quality standards

 Through these efforts, we help maintain the highest level of safety for patients, workers, and the public.